Rojay10/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is the second pointers, arrays, and strings assignment
+this is the 2nd pointers,arrays,strings assignment.